UEA-MTH/blog/_posts/2019-10-28-pureSeminar.md

 categories: pure maths seminar
 ---

-Nadav Meir gives a maths seminar at the School of Mathematics, UEA.
+Nadav Meir (Imperial College London) gives a maths seminar at the School of Mathematics, UEA.
 The talk is on "O-minimality, pseudo-o-minimality: on first-order properties of semialgebraic sets".
 The abstract is below.

 A semialgebraic set is a set given by the real solutions to a